© 2025 New England Public Media

 A rally was held in July 2025 at the middle school in Amherst, Mass., in support of LGBTQ+ students.

-The arbitrator found the district failed to prove Dykes had either repeatedly misgendered students despite being corrected, or that she made inappropriate comments related to gender or sexual orientation.
+According to court records, the arbitrator found the district failed to prove Dykes had either repeatedly misgendered students despite being corrected, or that she made inappropriate comments related to gender or sexual orientation.

 Jill Kaufman has been a reporter and host at NEPM since 2005.
 Before that she spent 10 years at WBUR in Boston, producing The Connection with Christopher Lydon, and reporting and hosting.
 Jill was also a host of NHPR's daily talk show The Exchange and an editor at PRX's The World.